org-arl/unet-blog/_posts/2019-04-26-using-idea-with-unetstack.md

 ![](assets/img/idea-setup/3.png)

-Once you've completed all these steps, you will notice that IDEA has created a new directory with they name of your project with the following directories:
+Once you've completed all these steps, you will notice that IDEA has created a new directory with the name of your project with the following directories:

 ```
 src/